leandrocgsi/erudio-jee-jsf-twiter-bootstrap/README.md

 If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

-Use of EAP_HOME
+Use of WILDFLY_HOME
 ---------------

-In the following instructions, replace `EAP_HOME` with the actual path to your JBoss EAP 6 installation.
-The installation path is described in detail here: [Use of EAP_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
+The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).

-Start the JBoss EAP Server
+Start the WildFly Server
 -------------------------

-1. Open a command prompt and navigate to the root of the JBoss EAP directory.
+1. Open a command prompt and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server:

-        For Linux:   EAP_HOME/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: EAP_HOME\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

 Build and Deploy the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/BUILD_AND_DEPLOY.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean install jboss-as:deploy
+        mvn clean install wildfly:deploy

-4. This will deploy `target/erudio-jee-jsf-twiter-bootstrap.ear` to the running instance of the server.
+4. This will deploy `ear/target/erudio-jee-jsf-twiter-bootstrap.ear` to the running instance of the server.

 Access the application